-The accounting policies adopted are consistent with those of the previous financial year except that in the financial year, the Group has adopted all the new and revised standards that are effective for annual financial periods beginning on or after 1 January 2020.
+The accounting policies adopted are consistent with those of the previous financial year except that in the financial year, the Group has adopted all the new and revised standards that are effective for annual financial periods beginning on or after 1 January 2019.
+Except for the application of SFRS(I) 16 Leases, the adoption of these standards did not have any significant effect on the financial performance or position of the Group and the Company.
+The nature of the changes in accounting policy on adoption of SFRS(I) 16 are described below.